KiDS-1000: Detection of deviations from a purely cold dark matter power spectrum with tomographic weak gravitational lensing: Hamiltonian Monte Carlo algorithm and code verification

 \item If accepted, we keep the proposed state as MCMC data point, $\vec{\pi}_i=\vec{\pi}_{n\Delta t}$.
 Since rejections mean we have to go back and reuse a sampling point, the stored $\vec{\pi}_i$ has weight $w_i=1+n_{{\rm r},i}$, where $n_{{\rm r},i}$ denotes the number of rejections needed for $\vec{\pi}_i$.

 \item We stop after $n_{\rm mcmc}$ accepted sampling points $(\vec{\pi}_i,w_i)$, or start over again from step 2 with $\vec{\pi}=\vec{\pi}_i$ and $i\to i+1$ otherwise.

 \end{enumerate}

 In contrast to Metropolis-Hastings, the Hamiltonian method proposes a new MCMC point by (approximately) transporting the previous point along the iso-contours of the posterior density, keeping the rejection rate low even if the previous and proposed point are well separated, thereby decorrelating sampling points.
 Notably, this way of proposing new points is symmetric due to the time symmetry of the Hamilton equations and the isotropy of the randomised momenta, satisfying the conditions of a detailed balance.
 In addition, as long as the time symmetry is preserved, unavoidable inaccuracies when numerically integrating Eqs. \Ref{eq:hameq} do not bias the sampling, although they usually increase rejection rates when moving too far away from the posterior density iso-contours.
 As discussed in \cite{rooks2011handbook}, the leapfrog method is a suitable choice as numerical integrator of \Ref{eq:hameq} for a MCMC sampler due to its symplectic symmetry.
-To increase the acceptance rate for larger time steps $\Delta t$, we use the more accurate $4\rm th$-order, also symplectic, integrator.
+To increase the acceptance rate for larger time steps $\Delta t$, we use the more accurate fourth-order, also symplectic, integrator.
 The various integrator steps are not spelt out here in detail to save space but can be found in \cite{YOSHIDA1990262}.

-To control the rejection rate of the MCMC sampler, we adjust the size of a time step, $\Delta t$.
+To control the rejection rate of the MCMC sampler, we adjusted the size of a time step, $\Delta t$.
 Decreasing the time step, $\Delta t$, typically lowers the rejection rate, but boosts correlations between the sampling points.
-Starting from $\Delta t=10^{-3}$, we follow the heuristic to keep the rejection rate somewhere around $30\%$ by (i) decreasing \mbox{$\Delta t\to\frac{\Delta t}{1.2}$}, if the rate exceeds $50\%$, or (ii) by increasing \mbox{$\Delta t\to1.2\,\Delta t$}, if it falls below $16\%$, after $20$ consecutive accepted sampling points.
-At the same time, the number of trajectory steps is fixed to \mbox{$n=100$}.
+Starting from $\Delta t=10^{-3}$, we followed the heuristic to keep the rejection rate somewhere around $30\%$ by (i) decreasing \mbox{$\Delta t\to\frac{\Delta t}{1.2}$}, if the rate exceeds $50\%$, or (ii) by increasing \mbox{$\Delta t\to1.2\,\Delta t$}, if it falls below $16\%$, after $20$ consecutive accepted sampling points.
+At the same time, the number of trajectory steps was fixed to \mbox{$n=100$}.
 With these settings, the time steps stabilise typically around \mbox{$\Delta t=10^{-2}$}.
-As final data product, we keep \mbox{$n_{\rm mcmc}=5\times10^4$} sampling points after a burn-in phase of $2\times10^4$ steps during which the step size is continuously adjusted.
-For all chains, we start the burn-in with the initial state drawn from a normal distribution centred around \mbox{$f_{\delta,mn}=1$}, \mbox{$f_{\delta,mn}\sim {\cal N}(1,0.5)$}.
+As final data product, we kept \mbox{$n_{\rm mcmc}=5\times10^4$} sampling points after a burn-in phase of $2\times10^4$ steps during which the step size was continuously adjusted.
+For all chains, we started the burn-in with the initial state drawn from a normal distribution centred around \mbox{$f_{\delta,mn}=1$}, \mbox{$f_{\delta,mn}\sim {\cal N}(1,0.5)$}.